Anderson defeats GOP candidate who dropped out after arrest

 In a statement, Gilmer said he would be vindicated of the accusations.

 “I cannot in good conscience move forward in this campaign while I am simultaneously forced to clear my name.
 And clear my name I will,” he said.
 Gilmer did not respond to phone calls and emails from The Associated Press.
+He is scheduled to appear in court again on Sept.
+23.

 Anderson, who served two combat tours in Afghanistan, said he believes there’s strong support in the district for a conservative candidate, despite President Donald Trump’s unpopularity in statewide polls.